origindesign/docs/docs/workflow.md

 ## Setting up a new site from codebase

-See [Origin Drop 10 project](https://github.com/origindesign/origin-drop-10) and follow read me instructions to setup a new Drupal site.
+See [Origin Drop 10 project](https://github.com/origindesign/origin-drop-10) and follow read me instructions to setup a new Drupal site

 ## Pulling a site to local
 - Login to GitHub, go to the repository page, click 'Clone or Download' and copy the git URL